-Prices sank even as crude oil rose after Delta Air Lines Inc. (DAL) subsidiary Monroe Energy LLC agreed to buy the ConocoPhillips (COP) refinery in Trainer, Pennsylvania.
+Prices sank even as crude oil rose after Delta Air Lines Inc. (DAL:US) subsidiary Monroe Energy LLC agreed to buy the ConocoPhillips (COP:US) refinery in Trainer, Pennsylvania.
 Conoco planned to shut the 185,000-barrel-a-day plant unless a buyer surfaced by the end of May.

 “Gasoline is a little bit out of sync with the market,” said Dominick Chirichella, senior partner at the Energy Management Institute in New York.
 “The refinery had been priced into the market as being closed permanently.
 That sends a bearish signal.”